A Novel Metric for Detecting Memorization in Generative Models for Brain MRI Synthesis: Experiments

 \subsection{Ablation Study}

 We evaluate several pre-trained backbone architectures as feature extractors, all trained under the same protocols and tested on a validation set.
 Our primary evaluation metric is the Mean Absolute Error (MAE) between the cosine similarity of the embeddings and the ground-truth SSIM.
 The results are reported in Table~\ref{tab:feature_extractors}.
-We compare multiple ResNet variants (ResNet-18, ResNet-34, ResNet-50, ResNet-101) to assess the effect of increasing depth on performance.
-While ResNet-34 and ResNet-50 provide slight improvements in MAE, increasing the depth further to ResNet-101 does not yield additional gains, suggesting diminishing returns with deeper ResNet architectures for this task.
-In contrast, replacing the backbone with the ConvNeXt Base architecture~\cite{Liu_2022_CVPR}, which integrates modern convolutional designs influenced by Transformer models, leads to a substantial reduction in error (about 43\% lower MAE compared to the best ResNet).
-This demonstrates ConvNeXt’s enhanced capability to capture rich, multi-scale features required for perceptual similarity estimation in medical imaging.
+We compare four ResNet variants (ResNet-18/34/50/101) alongside the ConvNeXt Base~\cite{Liu_2022_CVPR} architecture.
+Increasing the ResNet depth does not produce a consistent performance trend, whereas ConvNeXt achieves the lowest MAE, reducing the error by 43\% relative to the best ResNet.
+These results suggest that ConvNeXt more effectively captures rich, multi-scale features required for perceptual similarity estimation in medical imaging.
 From this point onward, we adopt ConvNeXt Base as the default backbone for all experiments.